WoltLab/docs.woltlab.com/pages/php/api/formBuilder/php_api_form_builder-validation_data.md

 ### Additional Data Processors

-#### `CustomFormFieldDataProcessor`
+#### `CustomFormDataProcessor`

 As mentioned above, the data in the `data` sub-array is intended to directly create or update the database object with.
 As these values are used in the database query directly, these values cannot contain arrays.
 Several form fields, however, store and return their data in form of arrays.
-Thus, this data cannot be returned by `IFormField::getSaveValue()` so that `IFormField::hasSaveValue()` returns `false` and the form field’s data is not collected by the standard `DefaultFormFieldDataProcessor` object.
+Thus, this data cannot be returned by `IFormField::getSaveValue()` so that `IFormField::hasSaveValue()` returns `false` and the form field’s data is not collected by the standard `DefaultFormDataProcessor` object.

-Instead, such form fields register a `CustomFormFieldDataProcessor` in their `IFormField::populate()` method that inserts the form field value into the `$parameters` array directly.
+Instead, such form fields register a `CustomFormDataProcessor` in their `IFormField::populate()` method that inserts the form field value into the `$parameters` array directly.
 This way, the relevant database object action method has access to the data to save it appropriately.

-The constructor of `CustomFormFieldDataProcessor`, `__construct($id, callable $processor)`, requires an id (that is primarily used in error messages during the validation of the second parameter) and a callable that gets passed the same parameters as `IFormFieldDataProcessor::invoke(IFormDocument $document, array $parameters)` and is also expected to return the processed `$parameters` array.
+The constructor of `CustomFormDataProcessor` requires an id (that is primarily used in error messages during the validation of the second parameter) and callables for `IFormDataProcessor::processFormData()` and `IFormDataProcessor::processObjectData()` which are passed the same parameters as the `IFormDataProcessor` methods.
+Only one of the callables has to be given, the other one then defaults to simply returning the relevant array unchanged.

-#### `VoidFormFieldDataProcessor`
+#### `VoidFormDataProcessor`

 Some form fields might only exist to toggle the visibility of other form fields (via dependencies) but the data of form field itself is irrelevant.
-As `DefaultFormFieldDataProcessor` collects the data of all form fields, an additional data processor in the form of a `VoidFormFieldDataProcessor` can be added whose constructor `__construct($property, $isDataProperty = true)` requires the name of the relevant object property/form id and whether the form field value is stored in the `data` sub-array or directory in the `$parameters` array.
+As `DefaultFormDataProcessor` collects the data of all form fields, an additional data processor in the form of a `VoidFormDataProcessor` can be added whose constructor `__construct($property, $isDataProperty = true)` requires the name of the relevant object property/form id and whether the form field value is stored in the `data` sub-array or directory in the `$parameters` array.
 When the data processor is invoked, it checks whether the relevant entry in the `$parameters` array exists and voids it by removing it from the array.